siddarthal/react/Apigeeassignment/README.md

 To start this api
-first go to the do root folder on any terminal of this project and follow the steps below and run the commands
+first go to the  root folder of this project on any terminal and follow the steps below

+run the below commands
 ```sh
     cd Apigeeassignment
 ```